Merit Badges

 Current Merit Badge Counselors and Guidelines:

 The current roster of merit badge counselors is provided periodically to the Scoutmaster of each troop.
-If a scout needs information about a specific merit badge, the scout can contact their troop leadership or the George Mason Merit Badge Dean (note emails should include two adults – no one-on-one contact for electronic media).
+If a scout needs information about a specific merit badge, the scout can contact their troop leadership or the District’s Merit Badge Dean (note emails should include two adults – no one-on-one contact for electronic media).

 Upcoming events will be listed below: